 2.8 Duration of funding

-The Priming Grant activities are to be initiated within three months of grant payment and must be underway by five months.
+The Priming Grant activities are to be initiated within three months of grant payment and must be actively underway by five months.
 All grants must and completed within 12 months of grant payment.
 No extensions are possible.

 ATSE reserves the right to withdraw the funding/offer of funding if collaborations are not commenced within these timeframes.